You've come to the right place to find everything qualifying agencies will need to get your spring or fall project submitted and completed.

 Volunteers United will make every effort to fill project requests within the Days of Caring event.
 Please bear in mind that our volunteer base may be limited, but we will make every effort to get your project well-staffed and completed.

-Preparing for your project:
+Preparing for your Project

 - Assign a representative from your agency to be the contact and organizer for the project.
 This person should be on site to direct volunteers the day of the project.

 - For each project submitted, please prepare two backup projects in the event that volunteers finish early.
-Many teams work very quickly and have the ability to finish things faster than you might think.
+Many teams work very quickly and have the ability to finish projects faster than you might think.
 If possible, plan a project in the case of rain.
-Teams may be willing to schedule a rain date and/or come back to finish an original, outdoor project as well.
+Teams may be willing to schedule a rain date and/or come back to finish an outdoor project as well.

 On the Day of the Project: